Rain516/makeZFS_armbian/README.md

     Wait (few seconds) until the the LEDs on the board will blink continually Power off the board.

-The board is now ready to boot from USB 2.0/3.0 storage.
+The board is now ready to boot from USB 2.0 storage.

-(try to use the USB 3.0 port with a USB 2.0 only cable extender to a USB3.0 HDD as this port allow more current to be drawn but saddly USB3.0 dont seems to be supported as a boot medium)
+(if you use a USB 3.0 UDD, try to use the USB 3.0 port with a USB 2.0 only cable extender to a USB3.0 HDD as this port allow more current to be drawn but saddly USB3.0 dont seems to be supported as a boot medium so the USB 2.0 extender force the HDD to fallback to USB 2.0)

 ## Install OS
 install armbian (jammy 22.08.1) on the sd card or the USB HDD depending of what you want to use